Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Payment Intent IDThe ID of the Payment Intent.
+Payment Intent IDThe unique identifier for the Payment Intent.

 Amount to CaptureThe amount to capture from the PaymentIntent, which must be less than or equal to the original amount.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

 Application Fee AmountThe amount of the application fee (if any) that will be requested to be applied to the payment and transferred to the application owner’s Stripe account.

-Statement Descriptor SuffixProvides information about a card payment that customers see on their statements.
+Statement Descriptor SuffixInformation about a card payment that customers see on their statements, concatenated with the prefix (the account name) to form the full statement descriptor.

 Transfer DataThe parameters used to automatically create a Transfer when the payment is captured.